Pulchriphyllium bioculatum

+Pulchriphyllium bioculatum, also Gray's leaf insect, is a leaf insect native to Sumatra and the southern part of Malay Peninsula.
+Its scientific name bioculatum means "two-eyed" and refers to the two dots located on the abdomen in this species.

 Description

 The insect has green, broad body and legs and frequently has spots.
 Both females and males occur in shades of green, yellow, and orange.
-Java leaf insects would be greenish or brownish as adults.
 Males range from 50 to 68 mm.
 The organism's forewings and camouflage are used for defense.
 The antennae of the females are very short, while those of the male are longer.
 Adult females are 67 to 94 mm in length.
 The species also has hind wings which are used for flying by males, but are unused by females.
 Young Pulchriphyllium bioculatum are about 20 mm long, dark red in colour and have reflex immobility.
 The species molts 5–6 times in a lifetime.
 Females are heavy-bodied and flightless, and each lays about 500 eggs in a lifetime.
 The abdomen is narrower at the base, and the femur of the fore legs are dilated.